wp-plugins/rs-head-cleaner/readme.txt

 = Does this plugin have any known issues? =

-Just one that I know of.
+Just one that we know of.

 Moving JavaScript to the footer of your page may create issues with some responsive themes that need the JS libraries to be in the head section of the code.
 If that's the case then this plugin may not be right for you.
 Even for me, it's right for 80% of my sites but not all of them.
 For the rest I put everything but the JavaScript-to-Footer code in the functions.php file of the theme to get similar functionality.